What are spouse contributions?

-A spouse contribution is an after-tax payment made by one spouse into the superannuation account of the other spouse.
+A spouse contribution is an after-tax payment made by a member into the super account of their spouse.

 If one partner is earning a low income, or perhaps taking time off work, a spouse contributions can help to ensure their super account keeps growing.